peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Enforcement:** Domain

 **Category:** Invariant
-**Description:** Summary MUST reference at least one source Episode via `sourceEpisodeIds`, and all source Episodes MUST:
+**Description:** Summary MUST have at least one `SUMMARIZES` edge to source Episodes, and all source Episodes MUST:
 - Belong to same user as Summary (matching group_id)
 - Have `compressionLevel` less than this Summary's `compressionLevel`